JPiscitello7351/CTRE-SwerveGen/docs/index.md

 Documentation of all the little things we found while developing this repository

+## How to get current pose estimation from CTRE Phoenix 6 Swerve Drivetrain

+Go take a look at the [GetState()](https://api.ctr-electronics.com/phoenix6/release/cpp/classctre_1_1phoenix6_1_1swerve_1_1_swerve_drivetrain.html#abafbc1a3533845856c1dceba84561f02) function to see how to get various pose-related information about a drivetrain.

 ## How to get a raw button from a joystick

 In lots of cases, you will need to fetch if a button is on or off, and make the robot